 - O A private investor, not affiliated with D&B but which was an existing shareholder of D&B, met with Messrs.
 Corriveau, Corley and/or Henrion on at least three occasions to discuss a potential acquisition of D&B. Such investor had extensive experience in the ownership of restaurant and entertainment businesses.
-Such investor declined to sign a confidentiality agreement but conducted limited due diligence based upon publicly available materials. - O A New York-based buyout firm, specializing in restaurant company acquisitions, met with Messrs.
+Such investor declined to sign a confidentiality agreement but conducted limited due diligence based upon publicly available materials.
+The private investor and Messrs.
+Corriveau, Corley and Henrion discussed alternative financing and transaction structures, as well as governance issues, incident to a potential acquisition of D&B, but did not reach any mutual understanding regarding these matters. - A New York-based buyout firm, specializing in restaurant company acquisitions, met with Messrs.
 Corriveau, Corley and/or Henrion on approximately six occasions to discuss a potential acquisition of D&B. This firm signed a confidentiality agreement and conducted limited due diligence.
 Messrs.
-Corriveau and Corley met with prospective debt financing sources for such buyer on two occasions. - O A publicly held company engaged in restaurant ownership and operation, headquartered in the southwestern United States, met with Messrs.
+Corriveau and Corley met with prospective debt financing sources for such buyer on two occasions.
+The buyout firm and Messrs.
+Corriveau, Corley and Henrion discussed alternative financing and transaction structures, as well as governance issues, incident to a potential acquisition of D&B, but did not reach any mutual understanding regarding these matters. - o A publicly held company engaged in restaurant ownership and operation, headquartered in the southwestern United States, met with Messrs.
 Corriveau and Corley on one occasion to discuss a potential acquisition of D&B. This company and D&B were unable to agree upon the terms of a confidentiality agreement.

 Each of the prospective buyers was advised that in order to formally proceed with a transaction, it would be required to make a specific proposal to the special committee.
 Each party, however, ultimately declined to make an acquisition proposal to the special committee.
+Accordingly, there were no negotiations between the special committee, on behalf of D&B, and any of the prospective buyers, nor did the special committee engage any financial advisor to provide any services in respect of these unsolicited inquiries.
 In September 2000, all discussions with prospective purchasers had ceased, and D&B's board of directors determined to disband the special committee.